 A: There are train, bus, and major airline connections to Santa Barbara.
 You may also take the Santa Barbara Airbus ground shuttle service from LAX.
 Yellow Cab and Rose Cab offer special low rates to the White Lotus from Santa Barbara.

 Q: Can I Stay at Home or in Town?

 A: You're welcome to stay in our retreat accommodations or to provide your own in town.
-Donations and Tuitions are for a place in the program, for meals, and course materials.
-There is no deduction if you choose to stay elsewhere.
+Teacher Training tuition is for a place in the program and course materials.
+Residential enrollments include meals and accommodations.